Reviews You Can Rely On

 Startup Time

 Faster is better, right?
 We think so.
-That means less time on the side of the road, hopping and stomping around because the computer isn't cued up and you're amped.
-The non-GPS enabled Cateye Strada Slim and Cateye Velo 7 computers automatically start when movement is detected.
-It is an excellent feature that helps avoid the disappointment of realizing you forgot to turn your computer on when you're already halfway through a ride.
-The Garmin bike computers in our review, the Edge 830, Edge 530, and Edge 1030, must be turned on by pressing the power button, and they all take several seconds to power up.
+That means less time on the side of the road, hopping and stomping around because the computer isn't cued up when you're amped to go.
+The non-GPS enabled Cateye Quick computer automatically starts when movement is detected.
+It is an excellent feature that helps avoid the disappointment of forgetting to turn your computer on when you're halfway through a ride.
+The Garmin bike computers in our review, the Edge 840, Edge 1040, and Edge Explore 2, must be turned on by pressing the power button, and they all take several seconds to power up.
 Once they are on, the user selects from Activity Profiles, and the unit needs to acquire a satellite signal.
-It sounds like a lot, but with frequent use, this only takes about 30 seconds.
-The Lezyne model also uses a power button to turn on and off and starts up within only a few seconds.
-Wahoo Fitness' ELEMNT ROAM takes a little longer to power up, but the 25 seconds or so that it takes shouldn't be a day ruiner.
+It sounds like a lot, but this only takes about 20 seconds with frequent use.
+The Lezyne model also uses a power button to turn on and off and starts up within a few seconds.
+Wahoo Fitness' ELEMNT Bolt V2 takes a little longer to power up, and it was annoying at times, but the 45 seconds it takes isn't a day ruiner.

-bike computer - the elemnt bolt takes a few more seconds to start up than the...
+bike computer - the elemnt bolt 2 is a bit slow to start up, like its predecessor...

-All of the Garmin and Lezyne models, as well as the Wahoo Fitness ELEMNT BOLT, Hammerhead Karoo 2, and Bryton Rider 420 use Global Navigation Satellite Systems if you wish to use GPS or some other enabled system for navigation or other positioning data (speed, direction, elevation, etc.).
-Sometimes GPS is acquired almost instantly, while other times, you'll have to wait for a few seconds.
+All of the Garmin and Lezyne models, as well as the Wahoo ELEMNT BOLT V2, Hammerhead Karoo 2, and Bryton Rider 420, use Global Navigation Satellite Systems if you wish to use GPS or some other enabled system for navigation or other positioning data (speed, direction, elevation, etc.).
+Sometimes GPS is acquired almost instantly, while you'll have to wait for a few seconds other times.
 Many now use GPS, GLONASS, BeiDou Galileo, and QZSS satellites for even more accuracy and coverage.
-The Lezyne computer is the fastest to load the home screen, followed by the Garmin bike computers and the Wahoo ELEMNT Roam.
-When enabled, the GPS-enabled devices' startup takes a bit longer than those without GPS.
-It's annoying, but the wait is worth the benefits for most riders.
+The Lezyne computer is the fastest to load the home screen, followed by the Garmin bike computers and the Wahoo ELEMNT Bolt.
+When enabled, the GPS-enabled devices' startup takes longer than those without GPS.
+It isn't very pleasant, but the wait is worth the benefits for most riders.

 Charging and Battery Life

-All of the contenders we tested use some sort of battery for power, and all other things being equal, we feel that longer battery life is better.
-The basic computer models, the Cateye Quick, and Cateye Velo 7 utilize disposable and replaceable coin cell batteries.
-The Cateye Strada Slim employs two, one in the head unit and one in the wireless speed sensor.
-In contrast, all of the advanced, GPS-enabled models use built-in rechargeable batteries.
+All of the contenders we tested use some battery for power, and all other things being equal, we feel that longer battery life is better.
+The basic Cateye Quick utilizes disposable and replaceable coin cell batteries.

 Which option is better?
 We prefer rechargeable batteries for a few reasons.
 There's less waste, and if we kill the battery, we don't need to take a trip to the store to purchase a new one.
-That said, coin cell batteries are not that expensive and will only set you back a few dollars.
-Plus, you can always take a few spare batteries on an extended tour where you'll be away from reliable outlets for days on end.
+That said, coin cell batteries are inexpensive and cost a few dollars.
+Plus, you can always take spare batteries on an extended tour when you'll be away from reliable outlets for days.

-The *Edge 1030, Edge 830, and Edge 530 have a Battery Save mode that can help extend battery life by shutting the screen down while still recording data.
-This feature helps extend the battery life, assuming you don't need to see what is on the screen.
-Meanwhile, the Bryton Rider 420 is way out there at 35 hours, which you might be able to get near if you use its battery saver, lower the screen brightness, and drop the satellites and sensors.
+The Edge 1040, Edge 840, and Edge Explore 2 have a Battery Save mode that can help extend battery life by using fewer, less accurate GPS systems, limiting the number of GPS data points, and reducing the backlight brightness.
+Meanwhile, the Bryton Rider 420 gets an impressive 32 hours by default without reducing its functionality.
 The Lezyne Mega XL GPS has an impressive 48-hour run time and uses a rechargeable lithium-polymer battery that can recharge with the included micro USB cable using a laptop or USB wall adapter.
-The Mega XL GPS is the clear winner when it comes to battery life.
+The Mega XL GPS is a great combination of excellent battery life at a good price.
+The Edge 1040 Solar outperforms all others in this category but is costly too.

 It's maybe unsurprising to see that the Bryton (left) isn't a battery hog when you see its lean display graphics.